Economy of Botswana: Mining

+Diamonds and other gems

 Since early 1980s, the country has been one of the world's largest producers of gem diamonds.
-Four large diamond mines have opened since independence.
+Eight large diamond mines have opened since Botswana's independence.
 De Beers prospectors discovered diamonds in northern Botswana in the early 1970s.
 The first mine began production at Orapa in 1972, followed by a smaller mine at Letlhakane.
-What has become the single richest diamond mine in the world opened in Jwaneng in 1982.
+What has become the single-richest diamond mine in the world opened in Jwaneng in 1982.
 The mine was discovered when termites looking for water brought grains of diamond to the surface.
-Botswana produced a total of 21.3 million carats of diamonds from the three Debswana mines in 1999, and is the highest producer of diamonds by value in the world.
+Botswana produced a total of 24 million carats of diamonds from Debswana in 2022, and is the highest producer of diamonds by value in the world as of 2023.
 The Orapa 2000 Expansion of the existing Orapa mine was opened in 2000.
 According to Debswana, the Orapa 2000 Expansion project increase the Orapa's mine annual output from 6 million carats to 12 million carats and raised total production to 26 million carats.
 In 2003, Debswana opened the Damtshaa diamond mine about 220 kilometers (140 mi) west of the city of Francistown.
 The mine was placed into care and maintenance in December 2015 due to weak global demand but was scheduled to reopen in January 2018.
 In 2008, Australia's Kimberley Diamond Company opened a mine in Lerala, Botswana's fifth mine and the first not operated by Debswana.
 However, Kimberley shut down the mine in May 2017, citing weak market conditions.